 In Displayr, PCA, t-SNE, and MDS options are all available under Insert > More > Dimension Reduction.
-You can create a Shepard diagram by selecting Insert > More > Dimension Reduction > Plot > Goodness of Fit.
-Select your PCA, t-SNE, or MDS in the Dimension Reduction menu under Properties, and then click Calculate.
+You can create a Shepard diagram by selecting Insert > More > Dimension Reduction > Diagnostic > Goodness of Fit Plot.
+Select your PCA, t-SNE, or MDS in the Dimension Reduction menu under Properties.

 In R, these Shepard diagrams are available using the GoodnessOfFitPlot() function from the flipDimensionReduction package.

 Replicate this analysis